Volunteering

 41 King William St, Hamilton, ON L8R 1A2, Canada

-An annual 12-day unjuried event that occurs annually in the summer months, presenting live theatre in an informal, accessible and inexpensive environment.
+An annual 12-day unjuried event presenting live theatre in an informal, accessible, and inexpensive environment.
 Strives to break down traditional boundaries between audience and artist, encouraging open dialogue between theatre-goers and theatre-creators.
-Volunteering opportunities available.
-Check website for details.

 Hamilton Museum of Mental Health Care, St. Joseph’s Healthcare Hamilton